dh2/angular-basics/egghead-angular/README.md

 ## Video 8
 Got the Observable/async issue sorted out since it was necessary for the `pipe` function utilized in the tutorial

+## Video 9
+Scoped styling seems interesting in lieu of JSS

+## Video 10

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.